 Cargo traffic operations are continuing strong, even though the covid 19 has had a strong impact on the passenger traffic.

 The Finnish Government has decided on restrictions on entry into the country, which enter into force on 28 September.
 Restrictions on entry was reintroduced for traffic between Finland and Estonia, Germany and Sweden, among others.
 A 10-day period of self- quarantine period is recommended for travellers arriving in Finland.
+On 10 December, the Government decided to extend the restrictions on entry into the country until 12 January 2021.

 Restrictions on entry allow only return traffic to Finland, transit traffic, work-related travel and travel for other essential reasons.